kissflow/lcnc-sdk-js/docs/src/content/docs/app/getVariable.md

     order: 2
 ---

-To retrieve the value of an application variable.
+This method lets you retrieve the value of a global variable used in the app.

 -   Application variables are similar to variables in any programming language, with a scope spanning the entire user session within the application.